Graphic Standards and Style Guide

 The illustrations below were created by local graphic artist Chuck Moser.

-If you wish to use any of the bobcat images, please contact College Relations.
+If you wish to use any of the bobcat images, please contact Marketing and Public Relations.

 In 2014 the fierce bobcat logo was created.
-This logo is used only for sports
+This logo is used primarily for sports

-If you wish to use any of these, please contact College Relations.
+If you wish to use any of these, please contact Marketing and Public Relations.